WSMaan/DataSet/README.md

 1. Ensure that you have Java installed on your system.

-2. Compile the project using your preferred Java compiler or integrated development environment (IDE).
+2. Compile the project using your preferred Java compiler or IDE.

 3. Create a CSV file with the data of individuals, including their first names, last names, dates of birth, and countries of birth.